conan-io/conan-io.github.io/_posts/2023-08-22-introducing-new-conan-clion-plugin.markdown

 }
 ```

-Basically, this application receives one url of an image as an argument (or if not
+Essentially, this application accepts an image URL as an argument (or defaults to a
-provided, defaults to one), and downloads it using *libcurl* with the ``download_image()``
+specific one if not provided), and downloads it using *libcurl* with the
-function, then it reads the RGB values with *stb* and converts the luminance values to ASCII
+``download_image()`` function.
+Subsequently, it reads the RGB values with *stb* and
-characters with the ``image_to_ascii()`` function.
+converts the luminance values to ASCII characters using the ``image_to_ascii()`` function.

-So far, trying to build this code will result in an error as we don't have the libraries
+Currently, attempting to build this code will result in an error because we don't have the
-available yet.
-Go to the libraries list and search for *libcurl*.
-You will see some
+required libraries yet.
+Navigate to the library list and search for *libcurl*.
+Some
-information on how to use add it to CMake and a "Use in project" button.
-Select the
+information on how to add it to CMake will be displayed, along with a "Use in project"
-version you'd like to use and click on the button.
+button.
+Select the version you want to use and click the button.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-08-22/clion-use-libcurl.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Select library and use"/>
 </p>

-Repeat, the same operation for *stb*.
+Perform the same operation for *stb*.

-Now, if you click on the 👁️ (inspect) we mentioned above, you will see all the libraries
+Now, if you click on the 👁️ (inspect) icon mentioned earlier, you will see all the
-we added to the project, with some basic targets information for CMake and the necessary
+libraries we added to the project.
+This includes basic target information for CMake and
-code to add to CMake to use them.
+the necessary code snippets to add to CMake to use them.

-Conan holds the information about the used packages in a *conandata.yml* file that should
+Conan stores information about the used packages in a *conandata.yml* file located in your
-be in the folder holding your project.
-That file is read by a *conanfile.py* that was also
+project folder.
+This file is read by a *conanfile.py*, also created during this process.
-created.
-You can customize these files if you want to make a more advanced used of the
+These files can be customized for advanced usage of the plugin, but please read the
-plugin but please read the information on the corresponding files about how to properly do
-it. **(Maybe this is too much information???)**
+information in the corresponding files on how to do this properly. **(Maybe this is too much information???)**

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-08-22/clion-inspect.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Inspect libraries"/>
 </p>

-Modify your CMakeLists.txt according to the instructions, and should result into something
+Modify your *CMakeLists.txt* according to the instructions, which should result in something
 like this:

 ```cmake